 On March 8, 2006, a woman called police after a man drove past her as she walked into the Caesar’s Bay shopping center in Brooklyn, New York and attempted to snatch her purse.
-The victim said she managed to hold onto the purse and the man drove off in a red car with Pennsylvania license plates.
+The victim said she managed to hold onto the purse and the man drove off in a red car.

 A few minutes later, 38-year-old Charles Bunge was stopped by police as he was driving to visit his mother in his burgundy Honda bearing Pennsylvania license plates.
 The car stood out because it had an extremely noisy broken muffler.

 The victim was brought to the place where Bunge was being questioned.
 As police drove her past Bunge in a squad car, she identified him as the robber.